-With this equipment there is no limit to the number of accelerometers that can be calibrated and there is no recurring cost.
+With this equipment, there is no limit to the number of accelerometers that can be calibrated and there is no recurring cost.
 The process is automated and takes less than 5 minutes per sensor!
-The VR9500 is connected to the PC via Ethernet cable and the VibrationVIEW software allows the user to create a custom profile or use the standard built in profile from Vibration Research.
+The VR9500 is connected to the PC via an Ethernet cable and the VibrationVIEW software allows the user to create a custom profile or use the standard built-in profile from Vibration Research.
 The back-to-back accelerometer is connected to channel 1 of the controller and the sensor that is to be calibrated must be connected to channel 2.
 The drive output of the controller is connected to the amplifier using a BNC cable, and the amplifier is connected to the shaker.
-This completes the closed loop control necessary to perform such a calibration (see picture below).
+This completes the closed-loop control necessary to perform such a calibration (see picture below).

 Once the system is properly set up, the user can navigate to the default test profile within VibrationVIEW, make any desired changes to the test profile, and simply press the start button.
 VibrationVIEW software utilizes HTML forms to allow users to enter pertinent information before the calibration procedure begins.
 This information can then be pulled into the calibration certification report that is automatically populated upon the completion of the test.

 The default test profile from Vibration Research is a series of dwells from 5 to 10,000Hz.
 The calibration value is calculated from the dwell at 100Hz.
 This is the first and longest dwell of the test profile with a duration of 15 seconds.
 If an accelerometer is calibrated at an outside facility it is returned a new sensitivity prominently displayed on the calibration certificate and it is likely also calculated at 100 Hz.
 If for any reason a different frequency is preferred, it can be changed within the VibrationVIEW software.